awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ses-configurationseteventdestination-cloudwatchdestination.md

 <a name="aws-properties-ses-configurationseteventdestination-cloudwatchdestination-description"></a>The `CloudWatchDestination` property type specifies information associated with an CloudWatch event destination to which email sending events are published in Amazon SES\.

-<a name="aws-properties-ses-configurationseteventdestination-cloudwatchdestination-inheritance"></a> `CloudWatchDestination` is a property of the [Amazon SES ConfigurationSetEventDestination EventDestination](aws-properties-ses-configurationseteventdestination-eventdestination.md) property type\.
+<a name="aws-properties-ses-configurationseteventdestination-cloudwatchdestination-inheritance"></a> `CloudWatchDestination` is a property of the [EventDestination](aws-properties-ses-configurationseteventdestination-eventdestination.md) property type\.

 ## Syntax<a name="aws-properties-ses-configurationseteventdestination-cloudwatchdestination-syntax"></a>